fedora-copr/copr/doc/user_documentation.rst

   to disable it.
 Users cannot do this by themselves `yet <https://pagure.io/copr/copr/issue/754>`_, so please ping any admin to touch ``.disable-appstream`` file into your project directory on the backend
+- When submitting builds, please use ``--background`` parameter to make them deprioritized by scheduler (compared to normal builds).
+It's a nice gesture to other users.
 - If possible, don't submit all builds at once but rather 1k-5k at the time and wait for Copr to process them
 - Use :ref:`build_batches` to specify the order of your builds in advance.
 This